Midtown Community Court

 Partners

-The Court is operated as a public/private partnership among the New York State Unified Court System, the City of New York and the Center for Justice Innovation.
-During the Court's pilot period, funding came from a mix of sources, including the federal government, local government and dozens of foundations and corporations.
+The Justice Center is operated as a public/private partnership among the New York State Unified Court System, the City of New York and the Center for Justice Innovation.
+During the Justice Center's pilot period, funding came from a mix of sources, including the federal government, local government and dozens of foundations and corporations.
 Social service and community service partners include dozens of community-based and government agencies.

 We rely on the generosity of supporters to do the work we do.